What is the Best Golf Club for under 100 Yards? (Explained)

 Many golfers need some more skill and practice with their 7-iron.
 They either flog it too high until it falls short of the green or hit off and watch it land in the woods.
 If you didn’t know, a 7-iron club could give you a lot of versatility if you know when and how to hit it.

 The 7-iron is best suited for up to 135 yards, long par 3s, or short par 4s.
-You just swing your hands smoothly and leave the rest to the club.
+You swing your hands smoothly and leave the rest to the club.
 When hit with this club from 100 yards, the golf ball flies low, bounces, and then shoots off towards the putt.
-We call this a half swing.
+We call this a half-swing.

-Please note that you need lots of practice and incredible skill to hit the 7-8 iron 100 yards into the green.
-A mishit takes the ball further than needed putting you into big trouble.
+You need lots of practice and incredible skill to hit the 7-8 iron 100 yards into the green.
+A mishit takes the ball further than needed, putting you into big trouble.

 How to Practice Shots Within 100 Yards

 I will show you a practice drill that works not just for 100 yards but for various yardages within that distance.
-The reason is that you develop a feel for various lengths and learn to confidently get shots next to the pin.
-It also helps you to adjust the distance by hitting a three-quarter swing or choking the club to reduce the distance.
+You develop a feel for multiple lengths and learn to confidently get shots next to the pin.
+It also helps you to adjust the distance by hitting a three-quarter swing or choking the club to reduce the length.

-The drill works, but you need to practice more to learn what works for you and the distance you can achieve with one golf club within 100 yards.
-Follow the following steps for best results.
+The drill works, but you must practice more to learn what works for you and the distance you can achieve with one golf club within 100 yards.
+Follow the following steps for the best results.

-- Reduce the distance to 55 yards and hit the balls towards the target using the same golf club you used in step one.
+2. Reduce the distance to 55 yards and hit the balls towards the target using the golf club you used in step one.

-- Bring the target closer by 10 yards to make 75 yards and hit the golf ball using the same club you used in step 3.
+4. Bring the target closer by 10 yards to make 75 yards, and hit the golf ball using the same club you used in step 3.

-- Take your target further to 105 yards and use the club you usually use for hitting 100 yards.
+5. Take your target to 105 yards and use the club you usually use to hit 100 yards.

 Repeat this practice drill daily for several weeks until you learn to control your distance in 100 yards.

-What Is the Best Golf Club for Under 100 Yards?
+What Are the Best Golf Clubs for Under 100 Yards?

-The best golf club for under 100 yards include;
+The best golf clubs for under 100 yards include;

 Approach Wedge